CodyReichert/whatcd-cli/README.md

 **You'll need to create a config file with your username a password.
 Read more below.**

-The npm install command above will install the latest changes.
-If you have problems install the lastest stable release instead.

-    npm install -g CodyReichert/whatcd-cli/0.1.0

 ### Configuration

 Store your what.cd credentials in a .whatcd config file in the top level of your home